 Enhancing Global Learning in Large Introductory Biology Classes

 Senior Lecturer of Biology, Dr. Hongmei Zhang, is partnering on a Virtual Exchange Project with Dr. Jian Wu, Professor at Southwest Jiaotong University.
 Students utilize Zoom and VoiceThread to construct concept maps based upon course content to facilitate intercultural collaboration and communication in the field of Biology.

-Assistant Department Chair and Assistant Professor Dr. Sahithya Reddivari, is partnering on a Virtual Exchange project with Batangas State University (Batangas, Philippines) to explore the four themes related to NAE’s vision for engineering in the 21st century.
+Associate Professor of Computer Science & Engineering Dr. Sahithya Reddivari, is partnering on a Virtual Exchange Project with the Batangas State University.
 In 2008 the National Academy of Engineers gathered an international group of leading technological thinkers to identify the Grand Challenges for Engineering in the 21st century.
 This group identified 14 game-changing goals for improving life on the planet that fall into four cross-cutting themes: SUSTAINABILITY, HEALTH, SECURITY, and JOY OF LIVING.
-Students select the one that interests the team most to explore further in this project.
-Student teams then find two specific examples of current work being done to help address challenges related to the theme of interest, learn more about the details about the solution, analyze the potential societal impact of the technologies when they are implemented, and present their findings to the class.
+Over the years, experts worldwide have been developing potential solutions to address global challenges.
+In this project, students learn about existing solutions for the grand challenges, develop an innovation of their own, and present their work to peers.

 Implementation of Precalculus Projects Involving Concepts Across the Globe Through Virtual Exchange